tamazightdev/TamazightTranslate_Offline_AI_MultiLingo_App/README.md

 # Multi-Lingo Tamazight Edition - On Device AI Translation App

 A beautiful, production-ready mobile translation app built with Expo and React Native, featuring offline AI translation capabilities for Tamazight (Berber) languages.
-The app provides seamless translation between Tamazight, Arabic, French, and English with specialized features for emergency situations and government/parliamentary use.
+The app provides seamless translation between Tamazight, Arabic, English and French. with specialized features for emergency situations and government/parliamentary use.

 ## 🌟 Features